Elysium-Labs-EU/juno-core/README.md

 6. Add `VITE_GOOGLE_CLIENT_ID` to the `.env` file - the value is the client id from your frontend Google Credentials.
 Read here how to setup Google Credentials: https://developers.google.com/workspace/guides/create-credentials.
 The credential version is `Web application`.
 7. For the Google Web Application credentials you created on step 6, as the `Authorised JavaScript origins` set `http://localhost` and `http://localhost:3000`.
 This is done via the Google Cloud Console, by clicking on the credentials' name under Credentials > OAuth 2.0 Client IDs , and enter the form.
 8. Also for the Google Web Application credentials you created on step 6, as the `Authorised redirect URIs` set `http://localhost:3000/oauth2callback`.
 This is done via the Google Cloud Console, by clicking on the credentials' name under Credentials > OAuth 2.0 Client IDs , and enter the form.
+8. At the Google Web Application credentials you created on step 6, go to the `Test users` set yourself as a test user.
+This is done via the Google Cloud Console, by clicking on the credentials' name under OAuth consent screen > OAuth user cap , and enter the form.
 8. Run the app via `yarn start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Contributing